 Biomarker testing of the stress hormone cortisol gives an insight into adrenal fatigue, high stress-levels as well as irregularities of the Hypothalamic Pituitary Adrenal (HPA) axis.
 Using scientifically validated methods quantifying hormone imbalances, Persometrics calculates early predictors of stress-related illnesses such as burnout.
 We therefore recommend testing for cortisol imbalances for anyone who undergoes high levels of stress in their personal or professional life, or anyone concerned with high stress levels.
 Be sure to take the stress and burnout questionnaires on this website to check if you are at risk.
 See all our Stress Profiling test-kits

 Whichever test you choose, you will receive sampling vials to your home.
-You can conveniently provide the samples of saliva, and then send these by post to our lab using the pre-paid envelope included in the package.
+You can conveniently provide the samples of saliva, and then send these by post to our lab using the envelope included in the package.
 Instead of your name, you will use a randomly generated anonymous code, so that there is no risk of sensitive data getting into the wrong hands should something happen to your shipment, and you can rest assured that any link between your data and your personal information will be destroyed as soon as you have received your test results.
+Since postal services differ across countries, and since you may want to ship from a different country than that of your delivery address, you will have to get your own stamp for the return to the lab in Germany.
+However, the pack normally goes as a letter, since it is less than 2cm wide (size B5).

 The Persometrics Stress Hormone Profile is recommended for anyone who is concerned about their stress-levels, or anyone who feel they are undergoing high amounts of pressure at home or at work.
 The stress hormone that is used for the indexes, cortisol, is linked to a range of other wellness complaints.
 For this reason, if you are feeling lethargic, have high cholesterol levels, or having problems losing weight (especially if you have fat around the abdomen), it is recommended to check for abnormal levels of cortisol, since these may be tied to your symptoms.
 High levels of cortisol can also have a negative impact on sex drive and reproductive systems, so this test can also be relevant for anyone who is having difficulties with reduced interest in sex, with impotence or problems conceiving a child.